 Once back to normal health, Vicki and I vowed to find a way to inform and educate other men who are facing or are at high risk to face, Male Breast Cancer.

 I was born and raised in Philadelphia in a family of 5 that included 2 older brothers.
 In college I studied Physical Education at Temple University and was always a health conscious person.
 I married my husband (Gary Wolf RPh.) at the age of 21 and began working with him as we grew his family business into a chain of drug stores.
 At 23 I gave birth to our oldest son.
 Four years later I gave birth to identical twin boys.
 I have been surrounded by the male gender my whole life (including several male dogs).

 When I was approaching 35 years of age, I had my first baseline mammogram since I had a maternal aunt who had breast cancer along with a mastectomy.
-At 37, my mother had been diagnosed with breast cancer and I was reminded that it was time for my annual mammogram.
+At 37, my mother (in her 70's) had been diagnosed with breast cancer and I was reminded that it was time for my annual mammogram.
 One month following my mother, I too was diagnosed with breast cancer.
-Over a span of eleven years I had 3 positive breast cancer diagnosis, 5 surgeries on one breast, centinal lymph node tested and was treated with radiation and Tamoxifen.
+Over a span of eleven years I had 3 positive breast cancer diagnosis, 5 surgeries on one breast, Sentinal lymph node tested and was treated with radiation and Tamoxifen.

 "Sir, You Have Breast Cancer..."